 Knead the ready to roll icing to soften then roll out half into a long strip on a work surface lightly dusted with sifted icing sugar.
 Trim to make 2, 4 cm (11/2 inch) wide strips long enough to make a cross over the centre of the cake then trim the ends level with the edges of the cake.
 Mix the trimmings with the remaining icing then roll out and cut two long strips about 2.5 cm (1 inches) wide and long enough to go diagonally from corner to corner of the cake, trimming the strips to sit flush with the wider white cross.

-Arrange the blueberries between the strips of white ready to roll icing, see step pic.
+Arrange the blueberries between the strips of white ready to roll icing.
 Spoon the remaining buttercream into a paper or plastic piping bag, snip off the tip then pipe dots on to the diagonal white strips and arrange the raspberries in lines on top.
 Add dots of icing over the central cross and stick the whole strawberries in place.
 Chill in the fridge until ready to serve.